Falcons' flop a new low for Atlanta's sad sporting history

-ATLANTA (AP) -- Well, Atlanta, there's nothing left to say.
+HOUSTON (AP) -- Well, Atlanta, there's nothing left to say.

 The city once known as ''Loserville'' was cruising toward its first Super Bowl championship, leading Tom Brady and the mighty New England Patriots by 25 points.